dgroomes/react-toolchains-playground/babel-standalone/README.md

 ## Overview

-React 19 is loaded as ESM modules from esm.sh CDN using import maps, while Babel is loaded from unpkg.
+React and Babel are loaded from CDNs.
+React is loaded from <https://esm.sh> using import maps, while Babel is loaded from
+<https://unpkg.com/> as a script tag.
 Babel transpiles the JSX source code on-the-fly in the browser.

-**Key Technologies:**
-- **React 19**: Loaded as ESM modules from esm.sh (UMD builds were discontinued in React 19)
-- **Import Maps**: Used to map bare module specifiers like "react" to esm.sh URLs
-- **Babel Standalone**: Transpiles JSX to JavaScript in the browser with `data-type="module"` to preserve ES module syntax

 This project was originally scaffolded using the example project in the *old docs* incarnation of <https://reactjs.org/docs/add-react-to-a-website.html>.
 Unfortunately, the *new docs* (which is what the link will bring you to today) do not offer any information about using